Pierre-Gilles/lagom/_posts/2019-03-02-living-2-months-in-koh-lanta.md

 This explains why this month is slightly more expensive.

+My rent in Koh Lanta was just for the end of January + February + beginning of March.
+At the beginning of January I was sleeping in an hostel in Bangkok (see the "hotel" row in the budget).

 In general I try to keep my spending around 700€ spent/month.

 ## My feedback